dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/2-actions/1-put-item/index.md

   .send()
 ```

-If needed, you can use the `PutItemOptions` type to explicitely type an object as `PutItemCommand` options:
+You can use the `PutItemOptions` type to explicitely type an object as `PutItemCommand` options:

 ```ts
 import type { PutItemOptions } from '@dynamodb-toolbox/entity/actions/put'